Topologically nontrivial multicritical points: Effects of disorder

 In this section, we study the effect of disorder on the topological phase diagram and the multicritical points, $M_{1,2}$, of the model.
 We consider a lattice-dependent random disorder in the hoppings $\Gamma_1$ and $\Gamma_3$ such that,

 where $\gamma_{1,2}(i)$ take random values between $[-\eta_{1,2},\eta_{1,2}]$ for different disorder realizations.
 Figure~\ref{PD_Gap1} shows the phase diagram based on the energy gap for disorder strengths $\eta_1=\eta_2=1,2,\;\text{and}\;3$ in panels (a), (b), and (c), respectively.
 We observe the critical lines fading into a gapless region with increasing disorder strengths, tearing the gapped $w=2$ phase into two halves at $(\Gamma_1,\Gamma_3)=(0,0)$.
 This gapless phase dominates over the gapped phases at large disorder strengths.
 Compared to the clean case, we observe the multicritical points at $(\Gamma_1,\Gamma_3)=(\pm 0.8,\pm 0.4)$ vanish for strong disorder.
 To characterize the topological properties at these gapped and gapless phases, we scan the whole parameter space for the number of zero-energy modes.
 The panels (d), (e), and (f) in Fig.~\ref{PD_Gap1} show the phase diagrams based on the number of zero-energy eigenvalues for various disorder strengths, i.e., $\eta_1=\eta_2=1,2,\;\text{and}\;3$, respectively.
 We identify that the various gapped phases with the two, four, and six zero-energy eigenvalues, which are consistent with the $w=1,2 \;\text{and}\; 3$, respectively, obtained in the clean case.
 Moreover, we also identify the gapless phase with four zero-energy eigenvalues, which dominate the parameter space for higher disorder strengths.
-These phase diagrams clearly show that the topological multicritical points $M_{1,2}$, at which all the gapped and gapless phases meet, survive the weak disorder and shift towards higher values of $|\Gamma_1|$ and $|\Gamma_3|$ with increasing disorder strengths.
+These phase diagrams indicate that the multicritical points $M_{1,2}$, where the gapped and gapless phases meet, persist in the presence of weak disorder.
+As the disorder strength increases, these points shift toward higher values of $|\Gamma_1|$ and $|\Gamma_3|$.
+Within our numerical resolution, we do not observe a sharp threshold disorder strength at which the multicritical points are destroyed; rather, their evolution with increasing disorder appears to be gradual.